Public Enemies - 2009

 bothering some 'big shot' politicians, since his

-positive public image
+positive public image reflected the their

-government´s negative one
+government´s negative one.

 That was truly his biggest sin, charisma.